KD5VMF/Visual-Studio-APPs/README.md

 Community: public
 ```

 Change the community string to match your pfSense setup.

 Do not publish your real private community string in screenshots, commits, or bug reports.

+---

-## Recommended pfSense SNMP setup
+# Recommended pfSense SNMP setup

 In pfSense:

-1. Go to **Services → SNMP**.
+1. Go to Services → SNMP.
 2. Enable SNMP.
 3. Set a community string.
 4. Limit access to your trusted LAN when possible.